 Lastly, like your manager, you have to have the time to think strategically

 It is so standard for assistants to dive into work, get things done, and shift through tons of work.
 We are the go-to person.

 When you need to think strategically, you need to slow down and think through your options.
 Some of the great Executive Assistants that I have met take time out of the office to plan and prepare for the month ahead.

 Each month pick a topic that you would like to develop.

-During that month find some time, over lunch, during your commute or if you can take some personal development time during your working hours, to dedicate to developing your strategic knowledge.
-Remember if you read and listen to everything that happens around you will be continually improving your business knowledge.
+During that month, find some time, over lunch, during your commute, or if you can, take some personal development time during your working hours to dedicate to developing your strategic knowledge.
+Remember, if you read and listen to everything around you, you will be continually improving your business knowledge.
 Still, it is also essential to take time to dedicate it too.

-I would also say, let your Executive know that you want to improve your business savvy and ask for their input in this – get them involved and interested in your development.
+Let your Executive know that you want to improve your business savvy and ask for their input in this – get them involved and interested in your development.
 Lastly, make this part of your overall objectives for the year.
-If this is part of your career development plan you are actually allowed to dedicate time within your working hours to this!
+If this is part of your career development plan, you are actually allowed to dedicate time within your working hours to this!
 It is the only way you will show strategic thinking, proactivity and adding value as an Assistant.